ncredinburgh/JavaForSmallTeams/style/70_prefer_reversible_decisions.md

 If you can make your decisions reversible by containing their consequences and adding abstractions then this future change this will not matter.

-As an example - if you introduce a third party library and reference it throughout your code you have made the cost of reversing the decision to use that library high.
+For example - if you introduce a third party library and reference it throughout your code, then you have made high the cost of reversing the decision to use that library.
 If you constrain it to a single location and create an interface for it, the cost of reversing the decision is low.

-But don't forget KISS and YAGNI - if your abstractions complicate the design better to leave them out.
+But don't forget KISS and YAGNI - if your abstractions complicate the design then it is better to leave them out.